-- The amount of your debts can’t exceed the legal debt limits
+- The number of your debts can’t exceed the legal debt limits

 What are Debt Limits?

-Back in the late 1970’s, debt limits were created to restrict Chapter 13 since it was newly created and a more streamlined option to what was available at the time.
-If you have very large amounts of debt, Chapter 11 is an option.
+Back in the late 1970’s, debt limits were created to restrict Chapter 13 since it was newly formed and a more streamlined option to what was available at the time.
+If you have enormous amounts of debt, Chapter 11 is an option.